 Apple Valley Bluff contains six of Wisconsin Natural Heritage Inventory’s recognized natural communities.
 The communities are: dry prairie, dry cliff, oak opening, and southern dry, dry-mesic, and mesic forest.
 According to the WI-DNR Bureau of Endangered Resources, dry prairie is considered globally rare and oak opening is considered globally imperiled.

 The bluff includes a highly unusual outcropping of what appears to be silicified sandstone.
 While this particular rock outcropping has not been checked by geologists to MVC's knowledge, the book "The Geology of Wisconsin," vol. IV, by T.C.
 Chamberlain (1882), describes a rock formation in this part of the state as "ferruginous sandstone, -A layer at the base is reddish brown quartzite."

-20-acres of river blufflands
+26 acres of blufflands

 From La Crosse follow US 53 north through Onalaska towards Holmen.
 Exit HWY 53 for county OT.
 Turn right/east onto OT then left/north onto sand lake road.
 Continue on sand lake road for 1 mile then turn right/east onto Schilling Rd then turn left/north onto Grayhawk Dr and left onto Raptor Rd.
 Parking is in the cul de sac.